MarkRoss470/rust-os/README.md

 ## Features In Development

 - Further ACPI support using the ACPICA C library.
 I am writing my own rust bindings to this library as no existing bindings exist.
-The source code for these bindings are [here](https://github.com/MarkRoss470/acpica-rust-bindings)
+The source code for these bindings are [here](https://github.com/MarkRoss470/acpica-rust-bindings).
+This is in development on the `dev-acpi` branch.
 - XHCI support for interacting with USB devices.
 This is currently blocked by support for ACPI as this is needed to handle PCI interrupts, which is necessary to support XHCI

 ## Screenshots